Louis-MG/META-DIFF/README.md

 # Motivation

 Metagenomics becomes increasingly important in building our knowledge about microbes.
 Links between microbiome perturbations and diseases are regularly uncovered.
 Using kmer-based methods, this pipeline allows its users to quickly find microbial DNA sequences in differential abundances between two conditions (e.g. healthy and not healthy), and annotates them taxonomically and functionally.
 The pipeline also builds several machine-learning models, optimizes hyper-parameters to get the best one, and then calculates the contribution of each feature used.
+The pipeline completes the analysis of a dataset of about 100G, 60 samples (compressed), in 3h30.

 :exclamation: Important note: the pipeline can predict genes and annotate functions for prokaryotes only. :exclamation: